 Use Liquid Detergent on Washer Drum

-If you see some residue in the washer drum, use a bit of laundry detergent on an old white rag to remove the waxy coating.
+Apply a bit of laundry detergent on an old white rag to remove the waxy coating if you see some residue in the washer drum.
 Dip the rag in hot water and dot with detergent and scrub away.

 Use Vinegar in Dryer Drum

-For residue in the dryer, wet some old rags and toss them in the dryer if you see any residue in the dryer.
+Wet some old rags and toss them in the dryer if you see any residue in the dryer.
 Set the dryer to high heat and let it run for about five minutes.
 This will soften the wax.
 Dip an old rag in distilled white vinegar and wipe away each waxy smear you see in the drum.
 As the wax is removed, wipe the area down again with another clean cloth dipped in plain water.

 If the lip balm was tinted and you see traces of color on the fabric, grab some oxygen-based bleach which will remove the lip balm color but not harm your washable clothes.
 Follow the package directions and mix a solution of oxygen bleach (such as OxiClean, Clorox 2 or Nellie's Natural Oxygen Brightener) and warm water.
 Completely submerge the stained garment and allow it to soak for at least two hours; overnight is even better.
 This will remove the dye.
 Wash and dry the fabrics as usual.